gridcoin-community/Gridcoin-Research/doc/build-macos.md

         ./autogen.sh
         ./configure
 	make

+    make clean 	[cleans out previous builds!!!!!!
+Do this between versions]

     The daemon binary is placed in src/ and the gui client is found in src/qt/ .
-Run the gui client for testnet for example with
+Run the gui client for testnet for example with...

+	./src/qt/gridcoinresearch -testnet  (or)
-	./gridcoinresearch -testnet
+	./src/qt/gridcoinresearch -printtoconsole -debug=true -testnet

 3. It is recommended to build and run the unit tests: